-Financial Instrument as defined in the FCA Glossary.
+Financial Instrument has the meaning set out in the FCA Glossary.

 FUND means the rules contained in the Investment Funds sourcebook as part of the FCA's Handbook of rules and guidance made under the Act as it may be amended, supplemented or replaced from time to time.